Hera -- Astronomical Data Analysis over the Internet

 unused data and accounts are currently under development).

-Web Hera (Under Development) - This is the Hera web portal to FTOOLS software.
+Web Hera (Under Upgrading) - This is the Hera web portal to FTOOLS software.
 By using Web Hera, the user will not need to download or to install the HEASoft suite locally.
 Users can perform data analysis with HEASoft using their web browser as the software interface.

 Getting Started with Hera